From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Distributional Limits

-In order to derive the statement \eqref{eq:pointwise limit}, we require certain regularity assumptions on the density $\fdtm$, the DTM function $\dtm$ and the kernel $K$.
+If we define $\fdtm$ to be the Radon-Nikodym derivative of the absolutely continuous component $\mu_{\dtm,\text{cont}}$, i.e., $\fdtm\mathrm{d}\lambda=\mathrm{d}\mu_{\dtm,\text{cont}}$, the pointwise asymptotic analysis of $\kde$ performed in Section \ref{subsec:asym theo} (see Theorem \ref{thm:kde limit}) remains valid for all $y$ with $\mu_{\dtm}(\{y\})=0$ that meet the corresponding assumptions.
+This guarantees that our analysis remains meaningful even if parts of our space do not provide local structure that is discriminative. \\ In order to derive statement \eqref{eq:pointwise limit}, we require certain regularity assumptions on the density $\fdtm$, the DTM-function $\dtm$ and the kernel $K$.
 For the sake of completeness, we first recall some facts about the relation of the level sets of a given function.
 Let $g:\Rd\to\R$ and let $y\in\R$ be such that $g^{-1}(\{y\})\neq \emptyset$.
-Suppose that the function $g$ is continuously differentiable in an open environment of $g^{-1}(\{y\})$.
+Suppose that the function $g$ is continuously differentiable in an open neighborhood of $g^{-1}(\{y\})$.
 Assume further that $\nabla g\neq 0$ on the level set $g^{-1}(\{y\})$.
-Then, it follows by Cauchy-Lipschitz’s theory that there exists a constant $h_0>0$, an open set $W\supset g^{-1}([y-h_0,y+h_0])$ and a canonical one parameter family of $C^1$-diffeomorphisms $\Phi:[-h_0,h_0]\times W\to \Rd$ with the following property:
+Then, it follows by Cauchy-Lipschitz's theory (see e.g., \cite{hirsch1974differential,amann2011ordinary}) that there exists a constant $h_0>0$, an open set $W\supset g^{-1}([y-h_0,y+h_0])$ and a canonical one parameter family of $C^1$-diffeomorphisms $\Phi:[-h_0,h_0]\times W\to \Rd$ with the following property:

 for all $v\in [-h_0,h_0]$ (for the precise construction of $\Phi$ see the proof of Lemma \ref{lem:local Lipschitz} in Section \ref{sec:lemmasB1toB4}).
 Throughout the following, the family $\{\Phi(v,\cdot)\}_{v\in[-h_0,h_0]}$ (also abbreviated to $\Phi$) is referred to as \textit{canonical level set flow of $g^{-1}(\{y\})$}.